lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 [pdf version]({{ site.baseurl }}/pdf/chapter13_chardiv.pdf)
 </div>

+\setcounter{page}{212}

 # Chapter 13: Characters and diversification rates

 ## Section 13.1: The evolution of self-incompatibility

 Most people have not spent a lot of time thinking about the sex lives of plants.
 The classic mode of sexual reproduction in angiosperms (flowering plants) involves pollen (the male gametophyte stage of the plant life cycle).
 Pollen lands on the pistil (the female reproductive structure) and produces a pollen tube.
 Sperm cells move down the pollen tube, and one sperm cell unites with the egg to form a new zygote in the ovule.

 As you might imagine, plants have little control over what pollen grains land on their pistil [although plant species do have some remarkable adaptations to control pollination by animals; see @Anders_Nilsson1992-af].
-In particular, this mode of reproduction leaves open the possibility of self-pollination, where pollen from a plant fertilizes eggs from the same plant [@Stebbins1950-aj].
+In particular, this "standard" mode of reproduction leaves open the possibility of self-pollination, where pollen from a plant fertilizes eggs from the same plant [@Stebbins1950-aj].
 Self-fertilization (sometimes called selfing) is a form of asexual reproduction, but one that involves meiosis; as such, there are costs to self-fertilization.
 The main cost is inbreeding depression, a reduction in offspring fitness associated with recessive deleterious alleles across the genome [@Holsinger1984-ts].

 Some species of angiosperms can avoid self-fertilization through self-incompatibility [@Bateman1952-iy].
 In plants with self-incompatibility, the process by which the sperm meets the egg is interrupted at some stage if pollen grains have a genotype that is the same as the parent [e.g. @Schopfer1999-cm].
 This prevents selfing – and also prevents sexual reproduction with plants that have the same genotype(s) at loci involved in the process.

 Species of angiosperms are about evenly divided between these two states of self-compatibility and self-incompatibility [@Igic2006-zg].
 Furthermore, self-incompatible species are scattered throughout the phylogenetic tree of angiosperms [@Igic2006-zg].

-The evolution of selfing is a good example of a trait that might have a strong effect on diversification rates.
+The evolution of selfing is a good example of a trait that might have a strong effect on diversification rates by altering speciation, extinction, or both.
 One can easily imagine, for example, how incompatibility loci might facilitate the evolution of reproductive isolation among populations, and how lineages with such loci might diversity at a very different tempo than those without [@Goldberg2010-ua].

 In this chapter, we will learn about a family of models where traits can affect diversification rates.
 I will also address some of the controversial aspects of these models and how we can improve these approaches in the future.

 ## Section 13.2: A State-Dependent Model of Diversification

-The models that we will consider in this chapter include both a model of trait evolution and an associated model of lineage diversification.
-In the simplest case, we can consider a model where the character has two states, 0 and 1.
+The models that we will consider in this chapter include trait evolution and  associated lineage diversification.
+In the simplest case, we can consider a model where the character has two states, 0 and 1, and diversification rates depend on those states.

 We need to model the transitions among these states, which we can do in an identical way to what we did in Chapter 7 using a continuous-time Markov model.
 We express this model using two rate parameters, a forward rate $q_{01}$ and a backwards rate $q_{10}$.

 We now consider the idea that diversification rates might depend on the character state.
 We assume that species with character state 0 have a certain speciation rate ($\lambda_0$) and extinction rate ($\mu_0$), and that species in 1 have potentially different rates of both speciation ($\lambda_1$) and extinction ($\mu_1$).
+That is, when the character evolves, it affects the rate of speciation and/or extinction of the lineages.
 Thus, we have a six-parameter model [@Maddison2007-vu].
 We assume that parent lineages give birth to daughters with the same character state, that is that character states do not change at speciation.

 It is straightforward to simulate evolution under our state-dependent model of diversification.
 We proceed in the same way as we did for birth-death models, by drawing waiting times, but these waiting times can be waiting times to the next character state change, speciation, or extinction event.
 In particular, imagine that there are $n$ lineages present at time $t$, and that $k$ of these lineages are in state 0 (and $n-k$ are in state 1).
 The waiting time to the next event will follow an exponential distribution with a rate parameter of: